robinrodricks/FluentFTP/README.md

 <a name="faq_progress"></a>
 **How can I track the progress of file transfers?**

 Pass an `IProgress` object into any of the [high-level methods](#highlevel).
-The `Report()` method of the object you pass will be called with a `double`, where 0 to 100 indicate the percentage transfered, and -1 indicates indeterminate/unknown progress.
+The `Report()` method of the object you pass will be called with a value, where 0 to 100 indicate the percentage transfered, and -1 indicates indeterminate/unknown progress.

 First create and configure a `ProgressBar` such that the `Minimum` is 0 and `Maximum` is 100.
 Then create a callback to provide to the Upload/Download method: